 And that’s good news because it means you may not need esoteric therapies or unique tricks to combat it — generic techniques against anxiety, procrastination, or other maladaptive learned behaviors may work quite well.

-And that will be tomorrow’s post, when I will describe some psychological experiments (not this one though) done in the 80s that approached “writer’s block” like any other psychological condition.
+And that will be tomorrow’s post, when I will describe some psychological experiments (not this one though) done in the 80s that tackled “writer’s block” like any other psychological condition.
 And they were quite successful at curing it.
 Of course, always keep in mind the quote with which I started this post:

 “In few other domains do patients pressure themselves to be so spontaneous, original and perfect.”